 I once participated in a #CultureTrav chat on Twitter and the topic was languages.
 We all speak a language in one form or another.
 When we learn a new language it helps us communicate and learn about another country’s culture.
 Some languages are easier to learn than others and we’re drawn to the musicality of certain languages.
 For me French and Italian are like music to my ears ☺ But the chat got me thinking about my own language and my appreciation for it.

 Here in Ireland our main language is English despite Irish being the first official language of the state, as stipulated in Article 8 of our Constitution.
 Irish is classified as an Indo-European language and has gone through many phases in its ‘lifetime’.
-It’s quite a guttural sounding language and there are many ways just to say one thing.
-In 2007 Irish became an official EU language, which sadly didn’t gather much attention here.
+Scholars divide the development of the language into four distinct periods: Old Irish: 600-900 CE; Middle Irish 900-1200 CE; Early Modern Irish 1200-1650 CE; Modern Irish: 1650-present day.
+It’s quite a guttural sounding language and there are many ways to say one thing.
+In 2007 Irish became an official EU language.

-I’m not completely fluent in Irish but I could definitely manage if I decided to live in a Gealtacht area.
-It saddens me when I think of people from countries like France, Germany, Italy, Spain being obviously fluent in their respective languages plus a little English if not fluent and maybe another language, and we can’t be bothered to build and maintain a level of fluency in our native language.
+It saddens me when I think of people from countries like France, Germany, Italy, Spain being obviously fluent in their respective languages plus a little English if not fluent and maybe another language, and we struggle to build and maintain a level of fluency in our native language.

 Basic Irish Words And Phrases